Creem CLI + AI Coding Assistant: The Payment Workflow I Actually Use

 creem whoami

 See the creem_test_ prefix?
 That means sandbox mode.
 No real charges.
-Break things freely.
+Break stuff freely.

 Create a product and test payments